Enjoy more personalised shopping:

 Retail development has been integral to the company’s strategy.
 The first Jimmy Choo store was opened in 1996 on Motcomb Street in London, complementing a distribution in some of the most prestigious multi-brand stores in the world.
 Two years later, the company expanded to the US, opening two stores in New York City and Beverly Hills.
 International expansion continued with Jimmy Choo securing locations in the premiere luxury shopping destinations of the world’s most prestigious cities including Sloane Street and Bond Street in London, Avenue Montaigne in Paris, Via Condotti in Rome, Madison Avenue in New York, Rodeo Drive in Beverly Hills, and Ginza in Tokyo.

-Born in the UK on the Isle of Wight, and educated in Hong Kong, Choi relocated to London as a teenager to finish her secondary school education.
+Born in the UK on the Isle of Wight, and educated in Hong Kong - China, Choi relocated to London as a teenager to finish her secondary school education.
 During this time, Choi went to work with her uncle, Jimmy Choo, who was then a couture shoemaker based in the East End of London catering to the global jet set, including Princess Diana.
 Passionate about turning her apprenticeship into a career as a designer, Choi attended the prestigious Central St Martins School where she studied for a degree in Fashion Design whilst continuing work as Choo’s protégé.
 At his side, Choi perfecting the art of creating couture shoes: designing, cutting patterns, stitching, fitting and constructing lasts.
 Enchanted by the business, Choi eventually abandoned her studies so that she could devote herself full-time to design and the management of the atelier.